 At St Thomas’ Federation we believe writing is both an essential skill for success in the wider world and an art form.
 Therefore we make our teaching of writing as creative as possible, as well as rigorously teaching the rules of spelling, punctuation, grammar.

-Creative writing is taught as part of an English lesson for one hour each day, but many more opportunities to practise the skills learnt in these lessons are provided across the curriculum.
-For example, the children may write: letters home in the role of an evacuated child in a history lesson; postcards home describing the climate of a country they are ‘visiting’ in geography; explanations in science and maths and prayers in religious education.
+Creative writing is taught as part of an English lesson for four hours a week but many more opportunities to practise and apply the skills learnt in these lessons are provided across the curriculum.
 We also try to create as many real-life situations for the children to practise writing skills.
-For instance, application letters for class or school monitor roles, thank you cards to visitors, emails to children in other schools.
-In addition to the English lesson, spelling and handwriting are regularly taught as separate lessons throughout the week.
+For instance, application letters for class or school monitor roles, thank you cards to visitors, invitations to events etc. In addition to the English lesson, spelling and handwriting are regularly taught as separate lessons throughout the week.

 English Units of Work

 A core text is used to lead each English unit.
 They are used as models and stimuli for both fiction and non-fiction writing.

 According to Doug Lemov “There are five types of texts that children should have access to in order to successfully navigate reading with confidence.
 These are complex beyond a lexical level and demand more from the reader than other types of books.”
 (Reading Reconsidered) The five categories are as follows.

 (adapted from Chris Quigley’s Essential Curriculum & Five Plagues of Reading Spine by Doug Lemov).